ImagingDataCommons/highdicom/docs/ann.rst

     import highdicom as hd
     import numpy as np

-    # Graphic data containing two nuclei, each represented by a circle
+    # Graphic data containing two nuclei, each represented by a single point
-    # A circle is representing by two point: the center then a point on the
-    # circumference
+    # expressed in 2D image coordinates
     graphic_data = [
         np.array([[1234.6, 4088.4], [1239.5, 4088.4]]),
         np.array([[1248.7, 4054.9], [1252.4, 4054.9]]),